Read variables from environment or files into dataclasses

 env = envee.read(Environment, default_files_location="/path/to/a/directory")

-overrides the default file name.
-The direct path to a file can be specified using file_path
+Alternatively, the fields metadata can specify the file_location or file_name.
+The parameter file_location overrides default_files_location. file_name overrides the default file name.
+The direct path to a file can be specified using file_path. file_path will take precedence over file_location or file_name.

 import envee